thephpleague/csv/properties.md

 ~~~
 The default output `BOM` character is set to `null`.

-<p class="message-info">Please refer to <a href="/bom/">the BOM character dedicated documentation page</a> for more informations on how the library manage the BOM character.</p>
+<p class="message-info">Please refer to <a href="/bom/">the BOM character dedicated documentation page</a> for more informations on how the library helps you manage this feature.</p>

 ### The encoding charset

-The library assumes that your data is UTF-8 encoded.
-Before converting your data in another format ( JSON, XML, HTML), you need to make sure it is the case.
+When converting your CSV document into another format, the library assumes that your data is UTF-8 encoded.

-The recommended way to transcode your CSV in a UTF-8 compatible charset is to use the <a href="/filtering/">library stream filtering mechanism</a>.
+When this is not the case, the recommended way to transcode your CSV in a UTF-8 compatible charset is to use the <a href="/filtering/">library stream filtering mechanism</a>.

 When this is not applicable you can fallback to setting the CSV original encoding charset as below.